When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Learn to keep your baby safe from nail polish toxins.

-Preliminary research has shown that traditional nail polish, even those labeled as “toxin-free,” can be toxic and pose potential health risks (1).
+Preliminary research indicates that traditional nail polish, even bottles labeled “toxin-free,” can pose health risks to young children (1).

 Key Takeaways